billyfish/eirods-dav/README.md

 	* **full**: All of the metadata for each entry will get sent in the HTML page for each request.
- * **on_demand**: None of the metadata is initially included with the HTML pages sent by Davrods.
+ * **on_demand**: None of the metadata is initially included with the HTML pages sent by Eirods-dav.
 Instead they can be accessed via AJAX requests from these pages.
   * **none**: No metadata information will be made available.
  So to set the metadata to be available on demand, the directive would be: